The general synopsis for UK

 Outlook for following 24 hours

-Storm force 10 expected in east and West Central Sections.
-Severe gales expected in Sole, Shannon and East Northern Section.
-Gales expected in Rockall, Bailey, Faeroes, Southeast Iceland, West Northern Section and Denmark Strait.
+Storm force 10 expected in East Central Section and West Central Section.
+Severe gales expected in East Northern Section, West Northern Section, Denmark Strait and north Iceland.
+Gales expected in Rockall, Bailey and Norwegian Basin.

 Unscheduled storm warnings are broadcast via Safetynet and in bulletin WONT54 EGRR available via some internet and ftpmail outlets